 - LIMITED LIABILITY.
 One of the biggest advantages of an LLC is that, like a corporation, it limits the liability of owners to their investment in the business.
 Owners can't be held personally liable for a company's debts and their personal assets are protected in the event an LLC can't pay a creditor, goes bankrupt, or is subject to a lawsuit.

 - TAXATION.
 LLCs can be taxed as a sole proprietorship, partnership, or corporation, depending on a number of factors.
 By default, an LLC is a pass-through entity.
 This means taxation is passed to the owners who pay taxes on the profits (or losses) via their personal tax return, avoiding double taxation.
 In some circumstances, an LLC can elect to be taxed as a corporation.
 This flexibility allows members to choose a taxation structure best suited to their situation.

 - FLEXIBLE MANAGEMENT.
 When it comes to management, the members of an LLC can choose to either share management responsibilities or act like passive investors by nominating one or two managers to run the business (either members or non-members)

-Disadvantages of an LLC in California, New York and Delaware
+Disadvantages of an LLC in California, New York, and Delaware

 - SET-UP COSTS.
 Forming an LLC often involves filing fees.
-It can be more expensive to set up an LLC than other business entities, like a sole proprietorship or partnership.
+It can be more expensive to set up an LLC than other business structures, like a sole proprietorship or partnership.
 Many states also charge LLCs annual fees and taxes.